apitestbase/apitestbase.github.io/MQ-Test-Step.md

 Click the Do button to PUT the message into the queue.

-You can also include an **MQRFH2 header**, with one or more MQRFH2 folders, in the message.
-For example, you can add RFH2 folders like below.
+You can also include an **MQRFH2 header**, with one or more MQRFH2 folders, in the message, like below.
+Notice that each RFH2 folder must be a valid XML document.

     <mcd>                                //  an MQ defined/reserved RFH2 folder
         <Set></Set>